fac/auth-script-openvpn/README.md

 ## Installation

-Compile the shared library with `make plugin` and copy `openvpn-plugin-auth-script.so` into your `lib/openvpn/plugins/` folder.
+Compile the shared library with `make plugin`.
+(You will need `openvpn-plugin.h` - on Centos, `yum install openvpn-devel`.
+Copy `openvpn-plugin-auth-script.so` into your `lib/openvpn/plugins/` folder.

 Copy your external script onto the machine in a sane place, making sure it's executable by the user openvpn is running as.